erkinun/number-translation/README.md

 Make sure you have JDK 8+ installed on your machine.
 Project also requires leiningen build tool so download it from https://leiningen.org/.

 ## Installation & Usage
 Download via git clone and then run `lein run` at the command line.
+Run `lein test` to run tests.

 ## License